tahayparker/CS11/Python Fundamentals/Intro to Python.md

 ## What is Python?

-Python is a high-level, general-purpose programming language created by Guido van Rossum.
+Python is a high-level, general-purpose programming language created by Guido van Rossum.  <br>
 Python was first released in 1991.

 ## Advantages of Python